Jacob Bruce – wizard of Sukharev Tower

 Traveling with the tsar across Europe, his Scottish ally managed to find out everything that could be useful for the new Russian state.
 He studied coinage in the Tower, got acquainted with an artillery foundry and an arsenal in Woolwich, visited the Greenwich Observatory.
 At the same time, Bruce studied English laws, purchased mathematical instruments and books on shipbuilding and navigation, and hired foreigners who could serve his new homeland.

 At the beginning of the Northern War, Bruce was Major General of Artillery.
 He had to develop a cannonball that had been in decline before.
-He performed the task with brilliance, and Russian artillery played an important role in the capture of Shlisselburg, Nyenschantz and other fortresses occupied by Swedes.
+You know, he performed the task with brilliance, and Russian artillery played an important role in the capture of Shlisselburg, Nyenschantz and other fortresses occupied by Swedes.

 Bruce was an ardent collector: he collected pictures, herbariums, rare minerals, created his own “small Kunstkamera”.
 In Sukharev Tower Bruce equipped an observatory, and in the basement a laboratory for scientific experiments was arranged.
 Noticing the light burning regularly in an abandoned tower and finding out who spent many hours there, the people began to call Bruce a sorcerer and a wizard.

 According to eyewitnesses, Bruce created a mechanical doll that could walk and talk.
 The iron maid was serving the scientist in the laboratory, and after retiring, he took it to the estate, where it was walking around the park and talking to the peasants.
 At first the peasants were afraid of it and then they got used to the Yashkina Baba and stopped paying attention to it.

 There were rumors that at night Bruce turned into a black raven flew from the windows of the Sukharev Tower.
 In his archives drawings of aircraft were found, so perhaps someone witnessed his “aviation experiments”.